AdobeDocs/experience-manager-cloud-service.en/help/forms/Using-asynchronous-function-calls-in-rule-editor.md

 ```

 The code defines a function `matchOTP()` that generates a promise to validate a one-time password (OTP) asynchronously.
 It uses a function `asyncOperationForOTPMatch()` to simulate the OTP matching process.
 The function checks if the provided OTP is equal to `111`.
 If the entered OTP is correct, it calls the callback with null for the error and an object indicating the OTP is valid `({'valid':'true'})`.If the OTP is not valid, it calls the callback with an error object `({'valid':'false'})` and null for the result.

->[!NOTE]
->
-> * The rule editor of a form displays only functions with a return type of `Promise` when you select the **Async Function Call** rule type.
-> * To learn how to create a custom function, refer to the article titled [Create a Custom Function for an Adaptive Form Based on Core Components](/help/forms/custom-function-core-component-create-function.md).

 ### 2. Configure the asynchronous function in the rule editor